anoxic/bibleqe/README.txt

 TODO

-Searching is too slow:
-[-] Start within the context of the first letter
-[ ] Binary search

 Towards a web release:
 [ ] Web gateway
+[ ] Paginate results vs. printing all

 Later:
 [ ] Feature: List result references vs. whole verse
 [ ] Use only UTF-8 for all files
+[ ] Searching is too slow: Binary search

 Finished:
 [x] Use a multi-line input, with one verse per line.